acgd-webdev-4/forms/README.md

 ---
-summary: 'Style all the form inputs that will be needed for the dog rescue website.'
+summary: 'Style all the form inputs that will be needed for the eCommerce website.'
 time: '3 hours'
 deliverables: 'Pattern library'
 ---